 David Neal attended the Clearwater Guide School in 2002 and went on to develop a successful spring and summer guide service business in Mammoth Lakes along with guiding steelhead anglers on the Trinity River in the winter.
 He is the epitome of a professional guide – acutely fishy, exceptionally patient, and always encouraging.
 Dave enjoys teaching new skills and focuses on always having a fun day on the water.
 Dave recently relocated with his wife and daughter to Redding to be closer to the amazing northern CA rivers he loves so much.
 We are happy to have him join our team this year at Clearwater Lodge!

 Brooks grew up in Redding and has been fishing local creeks and rivers for wild trout for the past 4 years.
 A 2015 graduate of the Clearwater Guide class of Young Guns, he loves swinging for steelhead as well as fishing local rivers, creeks and lakes.
 Brooks uses wonderful creativity to teach his clients techniques for catching trout in all situations.
 He also is a prolific fly tyer and prefers to have guests use his own flies and patterns when fishing with him.
 Brooks’ easy going style and quick smile make him a favorite of Clearwater guests.
-(Fun Fact: A Clearwater guest gave Brooks his nickname.
-When you meet him, you’ll get it!)
+(Fun Fact: A Clearwater guest gave Brooks his nickname “Enrique” - when you meet him, you’ll get it!)